harsh1592/VehicleApi/README.md

 Rest api to retrieve vehicle information based on user query.
 Developed using Spring framework.

 To run:
 Open the project in eclipse.
-Run the Applicaiton.java
+Run the Application.java

 To test:
 In browser